Pre-Construction · Laguna Beach · Permit-Approved & Shovel-Ready

 Today

-Purchase the homesite with a complete, approved architectural plan set — the most uncertain entitlement steps already complete.
+Purchase the homesite with a complete plan set, processed over the counter as DRB exempt under SB9.
+The most uncertain entitlement steps are already complete.

 0–4 Months